 - It is a lot simpler than creating an entirely new rendering engine.

-- It will be API backwards compatible with Google’s WebView, which means that custom ROM developers can use it as a drop in replacement.
+- It will be API backwards compatible with Google’s WebView, which means that users can set it as the default WebView provider for all apps on their device.

 Some people have suggested I consider using Bromite SystemWebView or GeckoView instead.
 Those who like GeckoView are usually primarily attracted to the idea of removing as much Google as they can from their lives.
 Although I am generally in favor of that idea, I do not feel that GeckoView is a good fit for Privacy Browser for the following reasons.